jorduino/eddybot/README.md

 ## About

-This is a discord bot orriginally based off of my friend Eddy.
+This is a discord bot originally based off of my friend Eddy.

 ## Usage

-All commands can be found in the `/commands` folder or by saying `++help` to eddybot.
+All commands have been updated to the new slash commands that discord is now using, and can also be found in the `/commands` folder